 The main requirements to be addressed when choosing a specific signature profile can be divided into the following categories:

 Legal requirements.
 In some countries a digital signature is required on electronic invoices.
 It can also be compulsory in electronic procurement, especially in a cross-border context, to have a digital signature on the key document exchanged, e.g., a response to a request for tender.
 Another important legal requirement is long-term document preservation, for a storage period that in general is specific to each country and can span many years.
-The requirement to guarantee the integrity and authenticity of all fiscally relevant archived documents, as specified, for example, by [CWA15580] for electronic invoices, can be met with digital signatures when proper XAdES forms are used.

 Business requirements.
 A digital signature can reduce the risks associated with a business transaction (e.g., content commitment of a commercial order, proof-of-origin and integrity of an invoice), and its use can be provided for in the interchange agreement between parties.
 The choice of the signature format and its application is a key factor in achieving interoperability.